Aaron Nola: Pitching style

 Early in his career, Nola was labeled the Phillies' ace, with his pitching record drawing favorable comparisons to former club standouts Cole Hamels, Cliff Lee, Roy Halladay, and Roy Oswalt.
-In 2020, Nola and his teammate Zack Wheeler tied for 11th among major league pitchers, recording 2.0 Wins Above Replacement (WAR) that season.
+In 2020, Nola and his teammate Zack Wheeler tied for 11th among major league pitchers, recording 2 Wins Above Replacement (WAR) that season.
 Going into the 2021 season, Mike DePrisco of NBC Sports ranked Nola sixth among all 30 Opening Day pitchers, while Will Leitch of MLB.com placed him at number 10.
-As of May 2020, Nola averaged 9.63 strikeouts per nine innings, the highest in franchise history.
+In May 2020, Nola had struck out 9.63 batters per nine innings, the highest in franchise history.
+As of August 2025, he ranked third in the category, trailing Wheeler and Vince Velasquez.

 Nola has largely maintained the same four-pitch lineup since entering the majors in 2015, throwing a four-seam fastball, a curveball, a changeup, and a sinker.
 He began working a cutter into his rotation during 2021 spring training, saying, "I've always wanted to throw one but never took it into a game."
 In his first season in the majors, Nola's four-seam fastball ranged between 91.6 and 93.8 mph, while his sinker averaged 90.1 mph.
 He increased his fastball speed to 93.3 mph by the start of the 2018 season, but told The Philadelphia Inquirer that his focus is not on speed, saying, "There are different ways to get outs rather than throwing 95, 96, 97 [...]
 It would be nice to throw 97, but I physically can't."

-Nola has consistently struggled during the month of September.
-Between 2018 and 2020, his pre-September statistics showed a 30–9 record and 2.79 ERA in 62 starts, while in September over the same time period, he pitched 4–9 with a 4.44 ERA in 17 starts.
-During the 2019 season, Nola went 0–3 in September, with a 6.51 ERA in five starts.
+Nola has consistently struggled during September.
+Between 2018 and 2020, his pre-September statistics showed a 30–9 record and 2.79 ERA in 62 starts, while in September over the same period, he pitched 4–9 with a 4.44 ERA in 17 starts.
+In 2019, Nola went 0–3 in September with a 6.51 ERA in five starts.
 Former manager Joe Girardi and Nola are aware of Nola's late-season struggles, but are unsure of why they occur.

+Nola did not miss a start in the rotation from 2017 until May 2025 and was considered one of baseball's most durable pitchers in a profession increasingly plagued by Tommy John surgery.
+Nola pitched 1264 2/3 innings from 2018 to 2024, the most in the majors.